platy/Open-Emission-Factors-DB/DATA_GUIDANCE.md

 Welcome to the Open Emission Factors Database (OEFDB) data guidance documentation on GitHub!
 This document provides definitions and context for each of the different fields available in the [OEFDB](https://github.com/climatiq/Open-Emission-Factors-DB) and explain how we standardize and normalize emission factor data from our sources to allow for straightforward conversion to emission estimations for a given activity, either manually or via the [Climatiq API](https://docs.climatiq.io).

-A note on data ordering: for ease of inspection, the OEFDB is ordered alphanumerically by sector > category > name > region > year (latest first) > source - please ensure any contribution follows this.
+A note on data ordering: for ease of inspection, the OEFDB is ordered alphanumerically by sector > category > name > region > year_released (latest first) > source - please ensure any contribution follows this.

 ## Field definitions: